 Atlantis has split into several different cities since its sinking.
 The main of these being Poseidonis, the domed city where Aquaman is seen most often, but there are many more.

-The Capital of the Hidden Valley.
+- Shayeris (formerly Crastnus): The Capital of the Hidden Valley.
 Home to extremely secluded mystics and pacifists.
-The birthplace of Garth the first Aqualad.
+The birthplace of Garth, the first Aqualad.

-Xebel is a penal colony locked beneath the Bermuda Triangle, Mera is from here.
+- Xebel: A penal colony locked beneath the Bermuda Triangle, Mera is from here.
 Mera's father rules in Xebel.
-Recently Mera's sister Siren has been sent from Xebel to kill Aquaman along with some Xebel soldiers.
+Mera's sister, Siren, was sent from Xebel to kill Aquaman along with some Xebel soldiers.
 It's unclear how she and the soldiers managed to get out of their imprisonment.

 - Sub Diego: Sub Diego was a portion of San Diego that sunk into the sea, and became part of the kingdom of Atlantis.
 Some of the people who sunk with the part of the city gained the ability to breath water.
 One of these people was Lorena Marquez who became Aquagirl when granted her powers.